mailtoy/stopwatch/README.md

 * Because StringBuilder  has a attribute char[] value.
 StringBuilder able to add String or char  into this StringBuilder will just update the value inside the char[] value.
 Finally,it has only one String  .

+> Explain difference in time to sum double, Double, and BigDecimal.
+Which is faster and why?

+* primitive double is the fastest.And the wrapper class Double is faster than BigDecimal.
+Because double is a primitive.
+Double is an object, it has attributes and methods which takes memory.
+A BigDecimal class for performing high-precision arithmetic which can be used in banking or financial domain based application.
+This class approximately fit into the same category as the “wrapper” classes but has some very useful methods, so BigDecimal is the slowest.